Lekeboi/notification-service/README.md

 ### On Windows (PowerShell)

-Use `Invoke-RestMethod` — PowerShell's built-in HTTP client.
+Use `Invoke-RestMethod`, PowerShell's built-in HTTP client.
 Do not use `curl` in PowerShell as it behaves differently.

 **Send an EMAIL notification:**
 ```powershell